The Arc of Pueblo

 At The Arc of Pueblo we work to promote and protect those with intellectual and developmental disabilities and to actively support opportunities and philosophies that are inclusive and welcoming to all.

 How important is The Arc of Pueblo's mission?

 The Arc of Pueblo’s role in our community affects the lives of individuals throughout the Southern Colorado!
-Reaching out to support individuals who need assistance serving themselves, the professionally trained staff is an invaluable resource to the disabled as well as a thriving asset to loved ones who care for them.
+Reaching out to support individuals who need assistance serving themselves, the professionally trained staff is an invaluable resource those with intellectual and developmental disabilities as well as a thriving asset to loved ones who care for them.

 Guardianship is special program that allows us to care for those who can't make significant decisions on their own.
 Our powerful program protects and guides an individuals rights as they develop into adult life stages.

 The Arc of Pueblo provides advocates that empower individuals with intellectual and developmental disabilities (I/DD) to achieve full and satisfying lives through awareness of their rights, responsibility, and opportunities in educational planning.
 Our advocates assist with the creation of both individual and 504 educational plans.

 Public policy is important to the growth and development of every community and The Arc of Pueblo represents the rights of the disabled population working to achieve lasting government standards that protect and serve the individual as well as the community we serve.

 The Arc of Pueblo specializes in the tools and resources needed to support caregivers and the disabled as they pursue a complete life full of joy, happiness, and unlimited possibilities.
 We work to connect families to valuable local support services.

 Take your first step towards building a community with equal rights and inclusion for people with intellectual and developmental disabilities.

 Let’s work together to ensure that the access to services and supports and that the rights and services conquered since 1957 will be available to ALL.